smp4/cookiecutter-poetry-pypackage/README.md

 To publish the docs to your own github site do the following:

 1. Go to "Settings" section.
-2. Scroll down to "GitHub Pages" section.
+2. Scroll down to "Pages" section.
 3. Within the "Source" section select `gh-pages` branch and `/(root)`.
 4. Click "Save" button.